Get started with SQL database auditing

 - If you want to customize the audited events, you can do this via PowerShell or the REST API.
-For more details, see the Automation (PowerShell/REST API) section.

 - After you've configured your auditing settings, you can turn on the new threat detection feature and configure emails to receive security alerts.
 When you use threat detection, you receive proactive alerts on anomalous database activities that can indicate potential security threats.
-For more details, see Getting started with threat detection.
+For more information, see Getting started with threat detection.

 - Click Save.

 Audit logs are aggregated in the Azure storage account you chose during setup.
 You can explore audit logs by using a tool such as Azure Storage Explorer.

 Blob auditing logs are saved as a collection of blob files within a container named sqldbauditlogs.

 For further details about the hierarchy of the storage folder, naming conventions, and log format, see the Blob Audit Log Format Reference.

 There are several methods you can use to view blob auditing logs:

 Use the Azure portal.
 Open the relevant database.
 At the top of the database's Auditing & Threat detection blade, click View audit logs.